 Most of us use websites every day.
 If you’re reading this, you’re using a website right now.
 Facebook, Google, Yahoo, etc are all websites that started somewhere from scratch by someone who had the same idea as you do: “I want to make a website”.
 While most of us use websites everyday, there is a huge difference between using and creating a website.
-This guide will show you how easy it really is.
+This guide will show you how easy it really is to build a website from scratch.

-If you wake up tomorrow and say to yourself “I want to make the next Facebook” then you will be sorely disappointed and bitter towards website development as a whole.
+If you wake up tomorrow and say to yourself “I want to make the next Facebook” then you will be sorely disappointed and bitter toward website development as a whole.
 It’s important to start small, be realistic, and most of all, be patient with the whole process.

-While creating a website doesn’t require you know how to code, it does require you to learn new things, most of what will be taught during this guide.
-Hopefully this will clear up all those common misconceptions and show you that -yes- it is possible to create a fully functional, beautiful looking website even with no prior web development experience, by simply using the power of WordPress and a few handy tools that you’ll read more about below.
-I would estimate that it would take a complete beginner around 30 minutes and around $60 to create a simple website which they can easily update with a blog, a niche website to make money, or whatever you please.
+While creating a website doesn’t require you to know how to code, it does require you to learn new things, most of which will be taught in this guide.
+Hopefully, this will clear up all those common misconceptions and show you that it is possible to create a fully functional, beautiful website even with no prior web development experience, by simply using the power of WordPress and a few handy tools that you’ll read more about below.
+I would estimate that it would take a complete beginner around 30 minutes and around $35 to create a simple website that can easily be used to host a blog, a niche website to make money, or whatever you please.

 So, let’s get right to it, what exactly do you need?